Guelph Junction

 Type & Frequency of Train Activity

-• Seasonal specials like the CP Holiday Train in late November/early December, drawing large local crowds.
+The CPKC Holiday Train typically passes through in late November or early December, drawing large local crowds.

 Best Angles for Photos & What Railfans Enjoy Most